 This includes physical, legal and hazmat restrictions.
 Tunnel codes will also be provided with information on the category of that tunnel.

-Show only restrictions for profile
+Only for profile

 This means that, for example, if a road has a height restriction, but the maximum height setting in your vehicle profile is below that height, the restriction will not be displayed on the map.